 Author - Angus Nardi

 Angus Nardi is the Executive Director of the Shopping Centre Council of Australia (SCCA), the national industry advocacy group for major owners, managers and developers of shopping centres.
-The group Chairman is Peter Allen, CEO, Scentre Group (owner and operator of Westfield shopping centres in Australia and New Zealand).
-The Deputy Chair is Greg Chub, Retail CEO, Charter Hall.
 The SCCA’s advocacy priorities include competition policy, retail tenancy legislation, land valuation and taxation, safety and security, energy policy and planning and development.

 The South Australian Government began a review of the Retail and Commercial Leases Act in 2014.
 A Bill has just been tabled proposing some 28 amendments to the...